Suryanshu-Nabheet/Message_Hub/README.md

 # Message Hub
-A dynamic real-time chat application developed using HTML, CSS, and JavaScript.
+A dynamic real-time Messaging Website developed using HTML, CSS, and JavaScript.
 It offers instant messaging and a clean, responsive interface for smooth communication.

 <h3 align="left">Technologies Used:</h3>
 <p align="left">